mendesmeirelles/day-night/README.md

 # day-night
-A Day and Night Switch using HTML and CSS
+A Day and Night Switch using HTML and CSS <br />
 Check the HTML Preview Link